How To Find The Right Counselor

 With a splotchy red face and tears dripping down my cheeks, I had just shared intimate details of my life.
 An hour later, having used lots of tissue and now less money in my purse I wasn’t going back.
 The therapist was competent and reputable.
 But the chemistry wasn’t there for me.
 It’s important to know how to find the right counselor before your first counseling appointment.

 Before you bare your soul to a counselor, it's important to find the right fit for you.
-Click To Tweet
+Share on XSome clients feel cheated paying counseling fees at their first session if it’s not a good fit.

 Here’s things to consider before you hire your mental health counselor or relationship therapist.
 Some may be more important to you than others.
 These items will help you get clarity for the therapist that’s right for you.